 DUI and Insurance Licensees – Your duties upon The filing of charges.

-The filing of charges, which is done by the prosecutor with the court, is different.
+The filing of charges, done by the prosecutor with the court, is different.
 The DOI states that you must disclose in writing by mail any felony charges filed against you by a County or State District Attorney or United States Attorney within 30 days of the felony charges being filed.
-That would include a DUI charged as a felony.
+That would include a DUI charge as a felony.
 The criminal complaint or indictment issued will identify the charges and crimes you are accused of committing for the Department of Insurance.